maxcell/prince.dev/content/advanced-context/index.md

 ## Conclusion

 This was just an example of how Context can be used to surface patterns across an application.
 It does not need to be only used for exposing user data or the theme to the entirety of an application.
 There are times where we want to bring reusability to our application to avoid adhoc cases that cannot just be their own component.
-The great thing about this solution is that this makes sure to separate the concerns of our application so a component doesn't need to worry about maintaining the logic for launching the `Snackbar` when it doesn't need to.
+The great thing about this solution is that this makes sure to separate the concerns of our application so a component doesn't need to worry about maintaining the logic for launching the `<Snackbar />` when it doesn't need to.